rionner/RESTaurant/assets/Readme.md

  > DELETE	/api/orders/:id	Removes an order
  > GET	/api/parties/:id/receipt	Saves the party's receipt data to a file.
- > PATCH	/api/parties/:id/checkout	Marks the party as paid PUT	/api/parties/:id/checkout	Marks the party as paid
+ > PATCH	/api/parties/:id/checkout	Marks the party as paid
+ > PUT	/api/parties/:id/checkout	Marks the party as paid

 Technologies:

-Sinatra backend application
+ > Sinatra backend application
-Postgresql Database
+ > Postgresql Database
-A Backbone Application for managing parties and orders
+ > A Backbone Application for managing parties and orders

 By Monday Morning:

-Draw ERD for foods & orders & parties
+ > ERD for foods & orders & parties
-Sketch out a few ideas about how you'd want the application to look on a screen and a phone Set up a github repository for the application
+ > Set up a github repository for the application
-Add instructors as collaborators: amadden80 code-for-coffee alexfulsome
+ > Add instructors as collaborators:amadden80, code-for-coffee, alexfulsome
-Begin setting up a Ruby application, (i.e. app.rb config.ru etc.)
+ > Set up a Ruby application, (i.e. app.rb config.ru etc.)
-Front-end
-Write a Backbone FoodModel and a FoodCollection
+ > Write a Backbone FoodModel and a FoodCollection
-Verify the a new FoodCollection can fetch all the food items (this is less than 10 lines of backbone code) Write static handwritten HTML to help you style
+ > Verify the a new FoodCollection can fetch all the food items (this is less than 10 lines of backbone code)

-How does it look on a screen?
-How does it look on a phone?
+Write static handwritten HTML to help you style - for a screen and a phone
-Back-end (all in a single app.rb)
+ > Back-end (all in a single app.rb)
-At this stage... support postman NOT backbone for your post requests, i.e. use params Foods Api (test via postman)
+ > Foods Api (test via postman)
-Parties API (test via postman)
+ > Parties API (test via postman)
-Orders API (test via postman)
+ > Orders API (test via postman)